-Alcatel-Lucent USA may be headquartered in New Jersey, but that doesn't mean it's not as technologically sophisticated as its Parisian parent.
-The US subsidiary of France-based Alcatel-Lucent designs, develops, and builds wireline, wireless, and converged communications networks.
-It supplies equipment, software applications, and related services to telecom carriers and network service providers such as 360networks, AT&T, and Verizon, as well as enterprise customers.
+Alcatel-Lucent USA, the US subsidiary of France-based Alcatel-Lucent (now owned by Nokia) designs, develops, and builds wireline, wireless, and converged communications networks.
+It supplies equipment, software, and related services to telecom carriers and network service providers such as 360networks, AT&T, and Verizon, as well as enterprise customers.
 Government customers are served through DC-based subsidiary LGS Innovations, which works with federal agencies, including the US Army, and major contractors such as Raytheon.
-Alcatel-Lucent USA accounts for almost 30% of its parent's overall revenues.
+Alcatel-Lucent USA accounts for more than 40% of its parent's overall revenues.
 In 2016 Nokia finalized its $17 billion acquisition of Alcatel-Lucent which includes Alatel-Lucent USA and Bell Labs.

 While they are located on the same New Jersey campus, Alcatel-Lucent USA is managed separately from fellow US-based Alcatel-Lucent subsidiary Bell Labs.

 Alcatel-Lucent USA operates from 18 offices in nine states.
 It maintains a 45,000-square-meter production plant in Meridian, CT, that manufactures products for RFS (Radio Frequency Systems).

 The US has been Alcatel-Lucent's largest single market.
 The US unit had revenue of €5.91 billion, an increase of 8% from 2014.
 It accounted for 41% of the total parent company’s revenue.